jupyterlab/galata/README.md

 ```

 ## Configuration
 Galata can be configured by using command line arguments or using `jltconfig.json` file.
-Full list of config options can be accessed using `jlt --help` (or `./node_modules/.bin/jlt --help` for a local installation).
+Full list of config options can be accessed using `galata --help` (or `./node_modules/.bin/galata --help` for a local installation).
 An example of config files is at [packages/galata/jltconfig.json](packages/galata/jltconfig.json)

 ## Command-line Options
-Galata provides a command-line interface (`jlt`) to manage tests, references and execute additional tasks.
-Below is the list of these command-line arguments that can be passed to `jlt` with detailed information on each.
+Galata provides a command-line interface (`galata`) to manage tests, references and execute additional tasks.
+Below is the list of these command-line arguments that can be passed to `galata` with detailed information on each.

 Notes:
 1. Argument values can be set using a space between name and value, or an equal sign in-between.
-For example: `jlt --result-server true` is same as `jlt --result-server=true`.
+For example: `galata --result-server true` is same as `galata --result-server=true`.
 2. For boolean typed arguments, a value of `true` doesn't need to be specified and they can be negated by adding `no-` as prefix.
-For example: `jlt --result-server` is same as `jlt --result-server true`.
-Also, `jlt --no-result-server` is same as `jlt --result-server false`.
+For example: `galata --result-server` is same as `galata --result-server true`.
+Also, `galata --no-result-server` is same as `galata --result-server false`.

 #### **Usage**

-    $ jlt <test_files> <options>
+    $ galata <test_files> <options>

     <test_files>: Optional.
 Regular expression pattern to match test files to run.
 Has the same properties as --test-path-pattern option described below.